The mestiza muse

 How to Detangle Your Hair – The Right Way!

-Now that we’ve gone over how to prevent tangles, let’s talk about how to detangle your hair.
+Now that we’ve covered strategies for preventing tangles, let’s discuss how to effectively detangle your hair.

 For surface knots